duxsco/gpg-smartcard/README.md

 > ⚠ Now, internet access is not required anymore.
 You can disconnect your machine if you like. ⚠

-We need to patch Python scripts to use Python 3:
+We need to patch Python scripts to use Python 3.
+Alternatively, you could use the `master` branch where scripts have been migrated to Python 3 recently ([LINK](https://github.com/ANSSI-FR/SmartPGP/issues/41)).
+I haven't tested the alternative approach (yet).

 ```bash
 sed -i 's|#!/usr/bin/env python$|#!/usr/bin/env python3|' /home/tools/SmartPGP/bin/smartpgp/commands.py /home/tools/SmartPGP/bin/smartpgp-cli /home/tools/SmartPGP/bin/example-set-mixed-crypto.py && \